Yared-Betemariam/bimbee_app/README.md

+# BimBee

-This is an App made to help Students at spelling be
+This is a Full stack Project made to help kids improve their spellings, I made it using the MERN stack